Kinder High School for the Performing and Visual Arts (HSPVA)

 As a magnet school within HISD, HSPVA has no religious affiliation.
 Students’ religious convictions do not factor into admissions, and the curriculum does not include theological material.
 While there is no institutionalized prayer in the school, there is a daily minute of silence during which students may choose to pray.
 Additionally, absences due to religious holidays do not count against a student’s record, though the student is still responsible for make-up work.

-Construction is underway on a new building for HSPVA at the corner of Austin and Rusk, in the heart of downtown near the arts district.
-The new campus is scheduled to be completed in time for the 2017-2018 school year.
-The new facilities will include a mini theater, a black box theater, and an 800-seat main theater, as well as a recital hall, a garden, and indoor and outdoor art studios.
+In January 2019, HSPVA made the move to 790 Austin Street.
+Upon moving into the new building, HSPVA adopted the name Kinder High School for the Performing and Visual Arts.
+The new location, in the heart of downtown near the arts district, includes a mini theater, a black box theater, and an 800-seat main theater, as well as a recital hall, a garden, and indoor and outdoor art studios.

 HSPVA offers two tracks – On-Track and AP.
 Dual enrollment classes are also available to supplement either track.